rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 There are also existing Rust crates (notably, wrappers around the `libpng` and `libjpeg` C libraries) that `panic` across C frames.
 The safety of such unwinding relies on compatibility between Rust's unwinding mechanism and the native exception mechanisms in GCC, LLVM, and MSVC.
+Despite using a compatible unwinding mechanism, the current `rustc` implementation assumes that `extern "C"` functions cannot unwind, which permits LLVM to optimize with the assumption that such unwinding constitutes undefined behavior.

 Additionally, there are libraries such as `rlua` that rely on `longjmp` across Rust frames; on Windows, `longjmp` is implemented via [forced